Alternate Mode: Motorbike

 Height: 14.5cm Width: 8cm

-A mid brown, beige & grey robot, the grey is actually the most prevalent colour here, on his groin, thighs and shoulders.
-His upper arms, hands, chest, head and boots are brown while the forearms are beige.
-Wreck-Gar also has some black, which is basically kibble - the saddle on his left boot, the handlebars on the right and the tyres hanging off the left shoulder & boot.
-There are yellow flames on his hood while the face is while with a black moustache & red eyes.
-There's no Autobot logo visible in this mode but the colours are those of Wreck-Gar, even if they're a little muddled.
+A cherry red, yellow & grey robot, the yellow is more prominent here and the bright red less though - although it stands out on his hips & forehead.
+Junkheap also has some black, which is basically kibble - the saddle on his left boot and the tyres hanging off the left shoulder & boot.
+His face off while with a black moustache & red eyes.
+His head has a new sculpt, different to that of Wreck-Gar.
+There's no Autobot logo visible in this mode.

-Hasbro have generally been getting progressively better with motorbike Transformers, but Wreck-Gar is in some ways a step backwards.
+Hasbro have generally been getting progressively better with motorbike Transformers, but this design is in some ways a step backwards.
 I say that because there's quite a lot of kibble here.
 The rear wheels assembly sits on the outside of his left knee, which is essentially G1 accurate, but the front wheel - and forks - on the back of his left arm is very awkward.
 The handlebars and windshield are on his right shin, so there are colourless false handlebars behind his head to match the G1 handlebars.
-The false handlebars are a nice touch, along with little spikes on his chest (as per G1) and yellow flames.
-Incidentally, the eyes are painted red over transparent plastic, giving Wreck-Gar an unusual but effective lightpipe.
+The false handlebars are a nice touch, along with little spikes on his chest (as per G1).
+Incidentally, the eyes are painted red over transparent plastic, giving Junkheap a somewhat nuetered lightpipe.

 A good robot mode despite some notable kibble.
 A lot of thought has gone into making this robot mode resemble G1 despite a vastly different transformation, the articulation is useful for the most part and the colour scheme works well.
-While there's nothing awesome about this mode, the face is very well done, the tribute works and the only real downside is the chunk of crap on one shoulder.
+While there's nothing awesome about this mode, the face is very well done and the resculpted head is a nice touch.
+His only real downside is the chunk of crap on one shoulder.

-While he's one of the weaker toys in the recent Generations toys, Wreck-Gar is still a very solid Transformer and there's a lot of attention to detail here - especially when it comes to the tribute.
-Both modes are solid and display well and it's a good tribute to a G1 character that hasn't been revisited before.
-While the engineering is sub-par compared to most modern Transformers, the tribute is good enough that he's a vital part of any Classics collection - 7.5/10
+While this is one of the weaker moulds from the more recent Generations toys, it's still a very solid Transformer and there's a lot of attention to detail here.
+Both modes are solid and display well and it's a good tribute to a G1 concept that hasn't been revisited before.
+The engineering is sub-par compared to most modern Transformers.
+The retooled head is nice but the coloured are fairly similar to those of Wreck-Gar, so I'll spot short of recommending this retool.
+Still, it's a well considered mould reuse - 7.5/10